reddydodda/openstack-add-network/README.md

 The full instruction you can find [here](https://docs.google.com/document/d/1KoZhuKqsdS-UZ7WtJOZBsITyGvIytAXTlmED0sqcpLM/edit#)

+# Warning
+Please be aware that this script was tested only for MOS 7.0.

+I guees it should work for other MOS versions, but I haven't tested it.
+I will do it when I will have a chance.

 # Health check

 Before starting you should make sure that everything works pretty good: